ThomasQuinnKelly/bip-reference-person/docs/installation-help-guide.md

 ## Install and Run Fortify

-Of the Fortify suite of products, BIP service apps will typically use SCA (to translate and scan projects), Auditors Workbench (to view FPR files), and the maven plugins (to perform local scans).
+Of the Fortify suite of products, BIP service apps will typically use the `sca-maven-plugin` (which uses Fortify's Source Analyzer) to perform local scans, the `maven-ant-plugin` and Fortify's FPRUtility to merge FPR files, and Fortify's Auditors Workbench to view FPR files.

 1. Follow the [instructions provided by SwA](https://wiki.mobilehealth.va.gov/display/OISSWA/How+to+download+the+VA-Licensed+Fortify+software) to get a download link and a license file.
 When running the installer, if options are provided to select / deselect software, ensure that all software is installed.